2026 Women's Rugby League World Cup: Host selection

 that Australia would host the 2026 tournament, with a number of games played in Papua New Guinea.

+Teams

 Qualification

 On 3 August 2023, the date the tournament was announced, the only qualified teams for the 2026 tournament were the semi-finalists of the 2021 World Cup.
 The qualification process for the remaining teams was announced 15 December 2023.

-Following the conclusion of the European qualifications group stages on 22 June 2024, two further teams qualified:
+Two teams would qualify directly via the European qualifications group stages on 22 June 2024, and one team would qualify directly via the 2024 Women's Pacific Bowl on 2 November 2024.

-The 2024 Women's Pacific Bowl acted as the qualification process for the Asia-Pacific region.
-On 2 November 2024 the winner of the tournament qualified:

-The 2025 World Series will determine the final team to qualify; and was won by:
+The 2025 World Series determined the final team to qualify, with one team from each confederation qualifying for the World Series.